kodemore/chili/README.md

 encoded = encode(my_pet)
 decoded = decode(encoded, Pet)
 ```

+> To specify custom type encoders and decoders, you can pass them as keyword arguments to the `chili.encode` and `chili.decode` functions.

 ## Serialization
 If your object is both encodable and decodable, you can use the `@serializable` decorator to mark it as such.
 You can then use the `chili.Serializer` class to encode and decode objects.